Daniel-SanchezG/VORTEX_FINAL/README.md

 git clone https://github.com/Daniel-SanchezG/VORTEX_FINAL.git
 cd VORTEX_FINAL
 ```
+---

-2. Build the Docker image:
+#### Build the Docker image:

 ```bash
 docker build -t vortex .
 ```

-3. Run the training pipeline:
+#### Run the training pipeline:

+The`--full` flag activates the feature importance analysis through RFECV, which identifies and ranks the most important features.
+The process can be computationally intensive depending on the available resources, so it is disabled by default.

 Windows